GTBitsOfGood/project-pairings/README.md

 ```
 weight = [rank] * [# semesters] = 2 * 3 = 6
 ```

+**The objective is to minimize the net weight of the edges for the weighted bipartite graph, such that the best possible project pairings are yielded according to the listed project preferences of developers.**

 The graph is then constructed as a *square* cost matrix, per the requirements of the [linear sum assignment](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linear_sum_assignment.html) function provided by the SciPy library.
 Each project and developer node is given an index, such that an entry in the matrix at column `i` and row `j` is the weight of the edge between the *ith* project and *jth* developer.